GoldenGets/GoldenGets-Menu/README.md

 > [!Note:]
 > We heard that the warehouse cargo method has been detected and restricted before the launch of BE.
 I set all sales prices to only 2x profit.
 I hope this method is safe because it is not excessive and is not directed in one direction.
-Because based on my experience, some of my accounts have recently been blocked just because they exceeded the large sales limit and used the direct money addition option.
+Because based on my experience, some of my accounts have recently been banned just because they exceeded the large sales limit and using the instant money add option..

 > [⚠︎Disclaimer⚠︎]